+Warm Reset

-Reset pin must be maintained for at least 2 machine cycles (24 oscillator clock periods) to apply a reset sequence during normal operation.
+To achieve a valid reset, the reset signal must be maintained for at least 2 machine cycles (24 oscillator clock periods) while the oscillator is running.
 The number of clock periods is mode independent (X2 or X1).

 Watchdog Reset